What is the Orlando Manufactured Gasification Plant site?

 The cleanup project is being managed by the Orlando MGP Group under the direction and guidance of the EPA and FDEP.

-The initial phase of the cleanup will remove near-surface contaminated soil on the site and replace it with clean dirt, concrete cover, or both.
+An initial phase of the cleanup was completed in December 2018 which involved removal of near-surface contaminated soil on the site and replaced it with clean dirt..

 What impact will the cleanup have on local neighborhoods?

 During the second phase of cleanup; periodic road, sidewalk and parking lane closures along Robinson Street are expected.

 Work will for the most part take place during the day, avoiding nights and weekends, and contractors will be required to follow odor and dust control procedures to minimize any impact on surrounding neighborhoods.

 Air quality and odors will be monitored to maintain safety standards during work.

 When will the second phase of cleanup start?